SampathKumarKolichalam/Amazon-Clone-Web-Application/README.md

 ## 📌 **Amazon Clone – Full-Stack Web Application**
 🛒 **A scalable e-commerce platform built with modern web technologies!**

 ![image](https://github.com/user-attachments/assets/58cf3736-16b7-4a0d-90d6-df5e2ceeeb73)

 ## 📜 **About the Project**
-This project is a full-stack **Amazon clone** that enables users to browse products, add items to their cart, and make purchases.
+This project is a full-stack **Amazon Clone Web Application** that enables users to browse products, add items to their cart, and make purchases.
 Built with **React.js** for the frontend and **Spring Boot** for the backend, the application follows **microservices architecture**, ensuring high scalability and performance.

 ---